Tuesday breakfast: egg toast with ricotta, half an avocado, berries, and matcha

 Dinner’s the easy part now.

 By evening there’s nothing left to decide.
 Sunday’s plan already picked it, the prep is done, and you just cook.
-Some nights that’s twelve minutes.
+Some nights that’s fifteen minutes.
 Some nights you pour a glass and take your time.

 Yuzu, 7:30pm

-you used to spend twenty minutes just deciding. tonight you skipped all that and cooked. that’s the whole idea.
+you used to spend twenty minutes just deciding. tonight you skipped all that and cooked.

 Why we built this